 the bike is for street use).
 The blue is foam filling half the hole.

 The ends of each hole were later filled with JBWeld.
 I used foam just

 to reduce the amount of expensive JBWeld used.
 The conrod hole and two

 factory balance holes are already filled with JBWeld for increased

-Concerning determining the weight of the lower conrod bearing and the part of the conrod that is around the bearing: I figured that by dipping the two into a measured amount of water and seeing how many cc (ml) they raise the water level.
-My 48cc had an equivalent 30 grams.
+Concerning determining the weight of the lower conrod bearing and the part of the conrod that is around the bearing: I figured that by dipping the two into a measured amount of water and seeing how many cc (ml) they raise the water level and then multiplied their ratio by the total weight.
+My 48cc rod end with bearing had an equivalent 30 grams.

 I have made my own crank balance calculator which you can buy from the following pages but here are the results that you can readily make use of:

 the following data set for a 69cc engine I see that the extra two holes